blish-hud/blishhud.com/docs/dev/controls/textbox.md

 Call a method when the user typed text.

 **InputFocusChanged**
-Call a method when the user changes focus to the textbox.
+Call a method when the user changes focus to the control.

 **CursorIndexChanged**
 Call a method when the user changes the position of the cursor.